ross-sec-audio/ross-sec-audio.github.io/_tabs/about.md

 order: 6
 ---

-Hi There,

-I work in InfoSec and I also like producing music.

-In 2010, I completed my master's degree in Music Composition and Computer Music.
-Since then, I have been working in IT and InfoSec.

-My goal here is to share some of my interests and to collaborate with nice people.
+My goal here is to document my thoughts.

-The site includes content relating to:
+This website includes projects relating to:

-1. Information Security
+- Information Security Research
-2. Software Development & Architecture
+- Other infoSec/IT/development projects
-3. Music Production
+- Music Composition & Production
-4. Other musings on the world (i.e. art, politics, social science, anthropology, etc.)
+- My opinions on Politics & Social Science
+- My opinions on art

+### The Purpose of this Site

+I've created this site to log my thoughts and opinions.

+With regard to the content on this site, I don't claim to be an expert of any discipline covered.

+I'm using this site in an attempt to improve my understanding of the topics I cover and to improve my writing and communication skills.

-The views and opinions on this site are my own and are not representative of my employer.
+The views and opinions on this site are my own and are not representative of my employer(s).

 ## About this Site